Jeferson-Peter/scify-file-reader/README.md

 ### Using a specific regular expression

-What happens in the example above is that all common files prefixes was joined together such as `file_1.csv`, `file_%Y%m%d%H%M%S.csv`, `file_%Y%m%d_%H%M%S.csv` are now `file` key on the output.
+In the example above, all files with common prefixes, such as `file_1.csv`, `file_%Y%m%d%H%M%S.csv`, and `file_%Y%m%d_%H%M%S.csv`, were joined together under the file key in the output.

-If you want to use a specific regular expression for your files, you can do the following:
+If you want to use a specific regular expression for filtering your files, you can follow these steps:

 ```python
 from scify_file_reader import FileReader